-- 12.4.
-For any web page advertising a service for which there is not a subsequent confirmation step containing a link to the terms and conditions, the minimum terms and conditions for the use of the service must be clearly displayed. - 12.5.
-The minimum terms and conditions displayed on any web page must include at least the following information: - (a) a customer support number, and - (b) a link to a web page where the full terms and conditions for the service are available.
+12.4.
+For any web page advertising a service for which there is not a subsequent confirmation step containing a link to the terms and conditions, the minimum terms and conditions for the use of the service must be clearly displayed.

+12.5.
+The minimum terms and conditions displayed on any web page must include at least the following information:

+(b) a link to a web page where the full terms and conditions for the service are available.